Figma (toy)

-The Figma (フィグマ) series is a Japanese action figure line produced by Max Factory and distributed by Good Smile Company.
-The product series was created by Max Factory CEO MAX Watanabe and Masaki Asai, as a "counter" to the Revoltech line, with a focus on articulation.
+Figma (フィグマ) is a Japanese brand of an action figure line produced by Max Factory and distributed by Good Smile Company.
+The product series was created by Max Factory CEO Max Watanabe and Masaki Asai, as a "counter" to the Kaiyodo Revoltech figurines, with a focus on articulation.
 Each figma comes with various accessories such as exchangeable faceplates and hands, and other optional parts.

 The line mainly features figures that are significant in pop culture in Japan, primarily characters from Japanese anime, manga, and video games, with the occasional Western character or real person such as Billy Herrington, who had significance in Japanese pop culture due to internet memes in the country.

 The first Figma was a special edition Haruhi Suzumiya with the product code SP001 included with the limited edition release of the PS2 game, Suzumiya Haruhi no Tomadoi, released on January 31, 2008.
 The first regular release figma, Yuki Nagato from the series The Melancholy of Haruhi Suzumiya was released in February 2008.

-The line is prolific in Japan, where it is frequently covered by reputable news media such as Famitsu and Dengeki Hobby.
+The line is sold in Japan and has received coverage in publications including Famitsu and Dengeki Hobby.

 Specifications

-figma #153: Link from The Legend of Zelda: Skyward Sword was released in late 2012.

 The Figma series is an articulated series of figures made from ABS and PVC.
 Each figure includes an articulated stand.
 The height of the figures is around 13–16 cm, varying depending on the height of the character.
 Each figma usually comes with a number of different faceplates and hands.
 Some parts are compatible between different figma figures, making it possible to swap parts and create unique combinations.
 A flexible plastic is used in areas likely to hinder articulation, such as skirts or scarves.